SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 Must be sure that Enabling sharing with AWS Organizations is checked.
 In the Central Account go to ```Services Tab > type RAM in the search for services text box > select Resource Access Manager > In the RAM menu go to Settings - "Enable sharing with AWS Organizations"``` must be selected.

 ### IAM Roles and Policies
-In this case `Identity and Access Management (IAM)` is a global service so do not worry in what region you are in at the moment of loggin in.
+In this case `Identity and Access Management (IAM)` is a global element, so do not worry in what region you are in at the moment of loggin in.
 Though some AWS Services are global like this one and `S3` some others like `EventBridge`, `CloudWatch`, `SNS Topics`, and `Lambda` is regional; therefore, be sure you are in us-east-1 (N. Virginia) for most of the purposes of this project.
 We need two roles, one  in *Receiver Account* with tailored permissions to assume a role in the linked account and to execute basic lambda functions, and another in the linked account with least priviledge access to create tags for newly launched resources sucha as such as `VPCs, S3 Buckets, SNS Topics, etc`  .
 In is important to follow the least priviledge access principle when attaching or creating policies for any roles we create.

 **"MasterAutoTaggingLambda"** - IAM Resource Role to give permission to lambda autotagging function in *receiver account* to assume role in *linked account* with AWS STS service and to execute basic lambda functions.